Botany

 • Antimicrobial:

-(1) Study has shown the oil to have antimicrobial activity against S pneumoniae, C perfringens, C albicans, Mycobacterium smegmatis, Candida krusei.
-(2) Study showed the alcoholic extract of yarrow has considerable antimicrobial effect on control and wound pathogen microorganisms.
-The antibacterial effect was lesser than Ampicillin and greater or similar to other penicillin derivatives.
+Study has shown the oil to have antimicrobial activity against S pneumoniae, C perfringens, C albicans, Mycobacterium smegmatis, Candida krusei.

 • Essential Oils / Chamazulene: